KeshavMurthySN/Google-Sheets/Date Table Generator.md

 ### Instructions

---Make a copy of the file in your Google Drive.
+-Make a copy of the file in your Google Drive.

 --Open the copied file.